lsst-sqre/build-and-push-to-ghcr/README.md

 - `platforms` (list, optional) List of target platform for build.

+- `target` (string, optional) the name of a build stage in the Dockerfile to target for the image.
+This allows multiple images built from a single Dockerfile, e.g., "runtime-A" and "runtime-B".

+- `build-args` (list, optional) A list of build-arguments as newline-delimited `arg=value` string pairs.
+These may be specified in the Dockerfile as `ARG` statements.

+- `additional-tags` (list, optional) A newline-delimited list of additional tags to be added to the built image.
+These can be string literals or can conform to the `docker/metadata-action` [tags grammar](https://github.com/docker/metadata-action?tab=readme-ov-file#tags-input).

 ### Outputs

 - `fully_qualified_image_digest` (string) A complete, unique, and immutable identifier for the built image,